saxon1964/neovim-tips/README.md

 Each tip has to start with the `# Title:` line, followed by `# Category:` and a list of `# Tags`.

 Description of the tip starts with `---` and ends with `===`.
 There is **NO** predefined format for description.
 Anything between the starting and ending marker will be interpreted as a text in markdown (.md) format.
-Fzf-lua will render the markdown description in the right FZF panel.
+Your configured picker will render the markdown description in its preview panel.

 ## ✅ Example